 - The activities must be designed to focus on actions rather than being confined to theoretical concepts.

 - Continuous monitoring and evaluation of the performance of each student can be helpful.

-Learning outcomes can improve the academic performance and it is pivotal to have a proper understanding the same to ensure that the learning is effective and efficient.
+Learning outcomes can improve academic performance and it is pivotal to have a proper understanding of the same to ensure that the learning is effective and efficient.